-Details on Adam's upcoming short films JUST WALK HOME (2018) and COMPLEX TRAUMA (2018) appearing soon.
+Details on Adam's upcoming short films JUST WALK HOME and OUTSIDE THE BOX appearing soon.

 Winner, Best Short Horror Film, Fangoria Blood Drive II short film competition.
 Distributed worldwide on DVD via Koch Vision and Fangoria.

 "Scary, cool, and straight to the point.
 A great little masterpiece that should be part of short horror film history. -Horror Review.com

 A study in modern-day apathy.
 Extremely cringe-inducing.
 The sound design is particularly noteworthy.
 I have not seen any short films of this caliber recently, but if there are any out there as powerful and disturbing as Mainstream, viewers will feel unsettled for quite a while afterwards. -Elaine Lamkin, Bloody Disgusting.com

 A fully realized 9 minute work..an eclectic short retro-feeling gem.
 Luckily, writer/director Adam Barnick is all old school and the jarring result is marvelous. -Jonathan Hickman, Entertainment Insiders

 Barnick uses creative camera placement to draw the audience into a very dark place filled with tension and dread..nowadays, the horror genre demands a sharp edge from indie filmmakers and Mainstream delivers in a fashion that could easily make PG 13 horror obscure if expanded upon. -Horrorview.com

 An excellent achievement.
 Smart, and very well-made.
 The FX were first rate and well-conceived technically and metaphorically. -Jeremiah Kipp, Fangoria

 Cool and very creepy..Impressive FX! -Michael Gingold, Fangoria

 It's very well done and looks great..I know moves when I see them, and Barnick has ‘em in spades. -DVD Verdict